Best noise-cancelling earbuds 2023: budget and premium options tested

 No wireless charging

-We all know Bose how to make a great pair of wireless headphones and the QuietComfort Ultra Earbuds have to be considered its finest wireless earbuds to date.
+We all know Bose know how to make a great pair of wireless headphones, and the QuietComfort Ultra Earbuds have to be considered its finest wireless earbuds to date.
+We didn't expect to see a new pair of successors to the QC Earbuds II, but it was one heck of a nice surprise when the Ultra Earbuds landed late last year.

-The Ultra provide a comfortable fit and lots of features.
-Bluetooth 5.3 is a big bonus, while they are also Bose's first in-ears to offer its very own spatial audio tech, Immersive Audio.
+The new wireless earbuds provide a comfortable fit and lots of features, with ANC performing superbly as the buds' crowning glory.
+Bluetooth 5.3 is a big bonus, while they are also Bose's first in-ears to offer its very own spatial audio tech, Immersive Audio – something we're not quite convinced by.

-It's a shame there's no support for high-quality wireless audio codecs such as LDAC or aptX HD, nor is there wireless charging or Bluetooth multipoint (both of which the Sony WF-1000XM5 cater for).
-But we don't think this is the end of the world when you consider that these classy buds ooze such sophistication.
+It's a bit of a shame there's no support for high-quality wireless audio codecs such as LDAC or aptX HD, nor is there wireless charging or Bluetooth Multipoint (both of which the Sony WF-1000XM5 cater for).
+At the end of the day, though, that didn't matter a huge deal to us, especially as these buds nail ANC and sound quality with such breathtaking confidence.

 Read the full Bose QuietComfort Ultra Earbuds review